markets & economy | december 2, 2020

 This information is not intended to reflect a current or past recommendation concerning investments, investment strategies, or account types, advice of any kind, or a solicitation of an offer to buy or sell any securities or investment services.
 The opinions and commentary provided do not take into account the investment objectives or financial situation of any particular investor or class of investor.
 Please consider your own circumstances before making an investment decision.

 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.

 Past performance is not a reliable indicator of future performance.
+All investments are subject to market risk, including the possible loss of principal.
 Fixed-income securities are subject to credit risk, liquidity risk, call risk, and interest-rate risk.
 As interest rates rise, bond prices generally fall.
 Investments in high-yield bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
 Investments in bank loans may at times become difficult to value and highly illiquid; they are subject to credit risk such as nonpayment of principal or interest, and risks of bankruptcy and insolvency.
 All charts and tables are shown for illustrative purposes only.